 God, please remove our shortcomings, God, please make me see all of the defects of character are assets that you can use to allow me to help another person, God, please let me be the person you see me perfectly as, God, please let me see myself how you see me, God, please let there not be any you and me any more, but just one, peace and joy.

 The key with this step is that we ask as an equal, that’s what humbly means to me.
 That means I’m not groveling to God —Oh please, please free me from my shortcomings.
-I’m not worthy— Or I’m not also trying to demand like —Hey, listen that you’re going to do this just how I tell you— it means as an equal.
+I’m not worthy— Or I’m also not trying to demand like —Hey, listen that you’re going to do this just how I tell you— it means as an equal.

 Asking as an equal here is key that I am worthy of being the best I can be, I am able to help other people best when I am free of ideas of defects and shortcomings.